iamNoah1/dotnet-azure-service-bus-example/readme.md

 * [Worker](/Worker/readme.md) pattern, where a message is sent to a queue and having only one of multiple potential subsribers procesing that message.

+Note that for both scenarios a message is only removed from a queue or topic + subscription, if a subscriber successfully processed the message (completing is the more specific term, with relates better to the code part).
+Otherwise the message will be put back to the queue or topic + subscription so that the a subscriber can try again.

 ## Prerequisites
 * Dotnet installed
 * A Service Bus instance either on Azure or locally using Azurite for example